Facial Reduction for Symmetry Reduced Semidefinite Doubly Nonnegative Programs: Facial reduction for the symmetry reduced program

-\begin{proof} We show that if we apply the facial reduction algorithm to the original SDP \cref{sdp_standard}, then the solution of the auxiliary system~\cref{sdp_aux} can be used to construct a solution to the auxiliary system~\cref{sys_aux} of the symmetry reduced problem~\cref{sdp_sys_reduced}.
+\begin{theorem} $\sd(\PP_{F_x}) = \sd(\PP_F).$ \end{theorem} \begin{proof} We show first the inequality $\sd(\PP_{F_x}) \leq \sd(\PP_F).$ In particular, we show that if we apply the facial reduction algorithm to the original SDP \cref{sdp_standard}, then the solution of the auxiliary system~\cref{sdp_aux} can be used to construct a solution to the auxiliary system~\cref{sys_aux} of the symmetry reduced problem~\cref{sdp_sys_reduced}.